 Dewey D. Webb was a member of the fire department from 1944 until his death in 1986 and the Fire Chief from 1960-1986.
 Chief Webb was instrumental in starting the modernization of the fire department.

-Robert Hendricks was a member of the fire department for several years and was killed in the line of duty responding to a fire call.
+Robert Hendricks was a member of the fire department for several years and was killed in the line of duty responding to a fire call on October 28, 1978.

 Dennis Cox was a member of the fire department for 18 years and died of a heart attack while watching time trials at the Talladega Super Speedway.